department-of-veterans-affairs/va.gov-team/platform/content/form-content-process.md

 Finalize form URL and the URL for any new static pages that need to be created.
 Collaborate with VSP Information Architecture to begin to finalize URLs and other key details.

-## Build Github files
+## Build files

 -----

-Once usability sessions are complete and usability feedback/iterations have been implemented into the form Github outline, developers will use this outline to build the form in Github.
+Once usability sessions are complete and usability feedback/iterations have been implemented into the form Github outline, developers will use this outline to build the form in code.

 1. As chapters are built, developer should assign content writer/editor and designer as reviewer.
 2. Content writer/editor review PRs and provide additional edits, as needed.